moxystudio/webpack-isomorphic-compiler/README.md

 ## Motivation

-Applications powered by webpack with server-side rendering means compiling both the client and the server.
+With webpack, client-side applications with server-side rendering means compiling both the client and the server.
 To make it right, the client and server compilers must be in sync and live in perfect harmony.

-Webpack offers a multi-compiler that makes this easier but unfortunately it doesn't offer all the plugin handlers that a single compiler does, which makes it difficult to know what's happening under the hood.
+Webpack offers a multi-compiler that makes this easier, but unfortunately it doesn't have all the plugin handlers that a single compiler does.
+This makes it difficult to know what's happening under the hood.

-This module effectively offers an aggregated compiler, which syncs up the client and server compilation, and has clear and saner API.
+This module packs an aggregated compiler which syncs up the client and server compilation, and has clear and saner API.

 ## API